DataQualityCommittee/dqc_us_rules/README.md

 `dqc-ifrs-2017-V6-ruleset.zip`

 ### Results
 The DQC Arelle plugin produces validation messages using standard Arelle output.
 The option `--logFile` specifies the output location of the file.
 The format of the output is specified by the extension of the file.
-For example `--logFile DQC-output.`**`xml`**` will create an xml formatted file whereas `--logFile DQC-output.`**`json`**` will create a json formatted file. **Output to a file is appended** to an existing file - the existing file is not overwritten.
+For example `--logFile DQC-output.`**`xml`**` will create an xml formatted file whereas `--logFile DQC-output.json will create a json formatted file. **Output to a file is appended** to an existing file - the existing file is not overwritten.
 An example of an XML output is shown below:

 ```
 <entry code="DQC.US.0001.75" level="error">